Print3M/epic/README.md

 - Built-in dead-code elimination - smallest payloads on the market.
 - One code base for debugging and production
 - Extremely predictable PIC code, no magic, no implicit code includes.
+- C / C++ support.
+It automatically detects source files: `.c` and `.cpp`.
+You can mix them together but keep in mind that C++ does name mangling.
+If you want to export some C++ function to C code or otherway around you need to use `extern "C"` in the header stub of this function.

 ## Interesting Observations